daneclarkcollins/daneclarkcollins-com/contents/articles/come-see-dane-at-jordancon-2014/index.md

 author: dane-clark-collins

 abstract: Dane Clark Collins will be at JordanCon 6 to speak at a panel and attend the launch party for the new book, Elves of Uteria.
+snippet: Writer Dane Clark Collins will be at JordanCon 6 at the Doubletree Hotel in Roswell, GA to speak at a panel and attend the launch party for the new book, <i>Elves of Uteria</i>.

 tags: fan convention
 ---

-Writer Dane Clark Collins will be at JordanCon 6 at the Doubletree Hotel in Roswell, GA to speak at a panel and attend the launch party for the new book, _Elves of Uteria_.

 <span class="more"></span>